is0356xi/AIDrivenDev/README.md

 ## Implementation Process
 Adopt Agile Development where we iterate planning, small development and testing.
 Never implement a lot of feature at once.
-You have to proceed with small step checking what your implementation works correctly.
+The key is to work in samll, incremental steps.
+We need to validat our changes as we go to ensure we're not breaking anything.
+This iterative approach is the safest way to move forward.

 ---